 Lee Parks, President of Total Control Training, Inc.; Owner, Lee Parks Design, Enthusiastic Entrepreneur and Capitalist

 Joseph Elliott, Founder of National Motorcycle Institute.
-No financial connections to motorcycle industry.
+No financial connections to motorcycle industry, or motorcycle training (public or private).

 Independent Board of Directors, All Board Members are Volunteers and have no financial connections to any motorcycle industry or training entities: To help guide our conflict of interest ethics, we use the Oregon Revised Statutes suggestions for government committees.